pedropradita/automation-web-with-cypress-and-mochawasome-report/Readme.md

-# My Sample for automation web with cypress and mochawasome report
+# My sample code for automation web with cypress and mochawasome report

 *URL have been changed a little bit for data secure for my client